linkedin/data-integration-library/docs/parameters/ms.target.schema.md

 ## Description

+`ms.target.schema` defines the target schema in a JsonArray string.
 Target schema denotes the schema to be passed to writer, this applies to situation where the source data are transformed through a converter or other processes.